 The dressing is removed the day after the procedure and a removable supportive wrap then applied.
 Incision care instructions are then reviewed.

-Some of the sutures are removed between one and two weeks after surgery, and some of the sutures dissolve on their own.
+Some of the sutures are removed between one and two weeks after the procedure, and some of the sutures dissolve on their own.

 Most patients experience discomfort or pain for the first 24-48 hours, which is well controlled with pain medicine.
 The surgeon will prescribe medication to keep postoperative patients more comfortable as they recover.
 It is not unusual to have a certain degree of bruising and swelling following an endoscopic facelift procedure.
 Most patients are instructed to use cold compresses and avoid running or similar activities to keep swelling at a minimum.
 To prevent excessive swelling and the possibility of infection, a short course of post-operative steroids or antibiotics are often prescribed.
 Patients are encouraged to inform their surgeon of any severe or unusual side effects.
-Our plastic surgeons believe in meticulous post-op care and will see post-operative patients on a regular basis during the first two weeks after surgery.
+Our plastic surgeons believe in meticulous post-op care and will see post-operative patients on a regular basis during the first two weeks after the procedure.
+They generally have follow-up visits with their patients at scheduled intervals for the first one year post-operatively.

 Choosing the Right Endoscopic Facelift Surgeon